BRST5:Phyllodes tumour

 Genetic Diagnostic Testing Methods

-Chromosomal microarray for CNV detection can be considered if NGS panel does not call CNVs.
+Next generation sequencing.
+Chromosomal microarray for CNV detection can be considered if NGS testing does not call CNVs.
 Detection of CNVs can help differentiate between fibroadenomas and phyllodes tumors.
-FISH for EGFR amplification can also be considered in the absence of chromosome microarray or appropriate NGS assay.
+FISH for EGFR amplification can also be considered in the absence of chromosome microarray or appropriate NGS assays.

 Familial Forms